Interview with Hawaiian Airlines Chef Chai

 I would love to have a meal with the Pope.
 As a Catholic, I admire our Pope because he is so kind, sincere, and understanding.

 My perfect food day would start off with a visit to the Bacchanal Buffet at Caesar’s Palace because I love the different varieties of food they serve, followed by dinner at the MGM's Joël Robuchon with great wine, and ends with a bowl of Hawaiian Saimin for a late-night snack.

 What is your favorite thing about the Hawaii Food and Wine Festival?

-This is one time of the year when talented chefs from around the world convene in the beautiful Hawaiian Islands to serve you their culinary creation over the course of a few days.
-From Australia and New Zealand to Japan, Korea and all over United States, all of these chefs also come together to celebrate the best of Hawaii’s cuisine.
-Thanks to our fine event co-chairs, Chef Roy and Chef Alan.
+This is one time of the year when talented chefs from around the world convene in the beautiful Hawaiian Islands to serve you their culinary creations over the course of a few days.
+From Australia and New Zealand to Japan, Korea, and all over the United States, all of these chefs also come together to celebrate the best of Hawaii’s cuisine.
+Thanks to our fine event co-chairs, Chef Roy, and Chef Alan.

 Thank you Chef Chai!

 Of course, I couldn't agree more about including Joël Robuchon's L'Atelier in a great food day, having had the experience in Vegas I can say it is definitely dream-worthy!